ganrad/aks-aspnet-sqldb-rest/README.md

   * [J. Explore out of box AKS features](#j-explore-out-of-box-aks-features)
 <!--te-->

 This project provides step by step instructions to use **Azure DevOps Services** to build the application binaries, package the binaries within a container and deploy the container on **Azure Kubernetes Service** (AKS).
 The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for accessing (retrieving / storing) medical claims records from a relational data store.
-The microservice persists all claims records in a Azure SQL Server Database.
+The microservice persists all claims records in an Azure SQL Server Database.

 **Prerequisites:**
 1. An active **Microsoft Azure Subscription**.
 You can obtain a free Azure subscription by accessing the [Microsoft Azure](https://azure.microsoft.com/en-us/?v=18.12) website.
 In order to execute all the sections in this project, either your *Azure subscription* or the *Resource Group* **must** have **Owner** Role assigned to it.